KhouryFinance/mortgage-quant/README.md

 These continuous payments must be positive or negative, depending on the perspective of the user.

-In the case of a person wanting to determine the future return on a lump sum investment, with continuous deposits, given an interest rate and a period of time -- the payment should be a positive number.

-In the case of a lender wanting to determine what the minimum return is in order to make an investment worthwhile -- the payment should be a negative number.

-In order to find out the future value of an annuity, without any present investment, simply leave the present value blank -- as we've set it to default to 0.

-For the use case of a mortgage borrower, this function can tell you how much the remaining principal on your loan is, at any specified time period.
+For the use case of a mortgage borrower, we use a negative number since the loan payments are counted as a cost.

+This function can tell you how much the remaining principal on your loan is, at any specified time period.

 ### Example: